MohamedSalahJ/Car_Rental/README.md

 ## Project Overview

-This project is a basic **Car Rental Management System** that allows users to rent cars.
-The system manages user accounts, cars available for rent, and rental orders.
-This initial version of the project contains three main classes: `User`, `Car`, and `Order`.
+This project is a **Car Rental Management System** designed to manage users, cars, and rental orders.
+The project follows the DAO (Data Access Object) pattern to abstract the interaction with the data source.
+It includes implementations for managing the `User`, `Car`, and `Order` entities, making it easy to perform CRUD operations (Create, Read, Update, Delete) on these entities.

 ## Project Structure